 Open Water Workshops Include:

-- Perform at Face-down, nonstop swim for 800 metres/yards using a mask, snorkel and fins (no time requirements)
+Perform at Face-down, nonstop swim for 800 meters/yards using a mask, snorkel and fins (no time requirements)

 You’ll attend and participate in the following curriculum presentations:

 To prepare you for real-world teaching and the IE, you’ll need to demonstrate your knowledge of Dive Theory by passing a five part theory exam scoring 75% or better on each section,.